 In 2004 the Province of Ontario passed legislation (O. Reg 97/04) requiring Conservation Authorities (CAs) to amend their regulations to include wetlands, areas within 120 metres of provincially significant wetlands (PSWs), and areas within 30 metres of other wetlands.
-A distinction is made between the development activities that can be regulated with the 120 metre and 30 metre adjacent lands.
+A distinction is made between the development activities that can be regulated within the wetland itself, and the development activities that can be regulated with the 120 metre and 30 metre adjacent lands.
 Within the wetland, the regulation applies to any development activity that falls the definition outlined in the supporting policies.
 Within the 120 metre and 30 metre adjacent areas, the regulation applies to any development activity under the definition that may result in impacts to the hydrologic function of the wetland.
 Starting in 2006 MVCA began to regulate only those wetlands that were designated as PSWs.
 In 2017, to fulfil its responsibilities under the Conservation Authorities Act and regulations, MVCA expanded the implementation of its regulation to cover all wetlands that are greater than 0.5 hectares and that are hydrologically connected to another surface water feature.